High savings thanks to Process Mining for P2P

 Achieving optimized procurement

-Author: Katharina Laumann, Content Manager and Editor at PAF
+Author: Katharina Laumann, PR Manager and Editor at PAF

 Procure to Pay processes are an essential part of almost any business.
 The procure-to-pay process is the controlled and coordinated activity performed to fulfill a request for goods or services quickly and at a reasonable price.
 It involves a series of sequential steps performed in different departments.
 These steps start with the purchase order creation, usually with a purchase requisition, and they follow the process until an invoice is received and cleared.
 The steps in a procure-to-pay cycle must follow a strict order:

 - Goods/Services Request: Someone in the company has a need for a good or services and begins the process of purchasing them

 - Application: A purchase application is created and moved for review and approval.
 Preferably, this purchase application is chosen from a set of pre-approved set of vendors and the pricing and terms is the best for that need.